-How well you can see out of a vehicle is paramount for your safety.
+How well you can see out of a vehicle is paramount to your safety.
 When you settle in to take your first spin in a new ride, take a moment to adjust your mirrors and check your blind spots.
-Take note of any concerns you may have and ask about safety features like lane assist and backup cameras.
+Take note of any concerns you may have, and ask about safety features like lane assist and backup cameras.

-If you’re like me, you’ve seen the new Chevrolet Blazer, and it’s everything you’ve ever wanted.
-However, with two adults, three car seats and two medium-sized dogs, the Chevrolet Traverse turned out to be exactly what I needed.
-Though it may seem like a hassle, bring your car seats (and anything that might be tricky to fit in your new ride) and really test out how the vehicle will fit with your lifestyle.
+If you’re like me, you’ve seen the previews for the new GMC Hummer EV supertruck, and it’s the electric car you’ve always wanted.
+However, with three young kids, several pets and a mortgage, our budget is more in line with the Chevrolet Traverse.
+Either way, it’s important to consider factors like budget and lifestyle.
+Though it may seem like a hassle, bring your car seats (and anything that might be tricky to fit in your new ride) and really test out how the vehicle will work for you.

-Whether you’re looking for climate control or windshield wipers, one of the most flustering things about driving someone else’s car is figuring out how to adjust the settings.
+Whether you’re looking for climate control or windshield wipers, one of the most confusing things about driving someone else’s car is figuring out how to adjust the settings.
 Not knowing how to complete a simple task can quickly turn into a stressful situation.
-Everyone gets an owner’s manual with their new car, but how many really open them?
-Now is the time to ask your salesperson about all the operating basics.
+Everyone gets an owner’s manual with their new car, but how many people really open them?
+Now is the time to get to know your vehicle and ask your salesperson about all the operating basics.

 One of the most exciting parts of test-driving a car is potentially upgrading from what you currently have.
 When you get out on the road, take the car through all the paces, including highway driving.
 Pay attention to how it steers, shifts gears, accelerates and brakes, as well as its turning radius.
 Don’t forget to ask the salesperson about how the new vehicle performs when it comes to fuel efficiency, too.

-Parking is something we don’t talk about a lot, but it starts and ends every journey in your car.
+Parking starts and ends every journey in your car.
 Having a vehicle that’s easy to park will save you a lot of future frustration, so take into consideration the parking situation where you work and live.
-Many newer GM vehicles include parking assistance technology that helps take the struggle out of getting in between the lines.
+Many newer GM vehicles include updated technology features.
+Parking assist, my personal favorite, can help take the struggle out of getting in between the lines.